MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/create-pull-request.md

 All inputs are optional but you probably want to set some of these:

 - `title` for PR title.
 - `branch` for branch name to create.
+I don't know how to use this action or param if one is already on a branch using a commit step before.
 - `delete-branch` - Delete the branch when closing pull requests, and when undeleted after merging.
 Recommend `true`.
 I don't know how this compares to the settings of the repo.
 This optional might not be useful.